arlonproj/arlon/docs/gen2_profiles_proposal_1.md

   becomes unreferenced from any application.
 This can be confusing to users.
   For example, you can't create an empty profile and add apps to it later.
 * A cluster can only have one gen2 profile attached to it.
-This is a result of the limitated expressiveness of the `matchExpressions` logic.
+This is a result of the limited expressiveness of the `matchExpressions` logic.
   In contrast, any number of gen1 profiles can be attached to a cluster (the current implementation only allows one, but could be enhanced to allow many)
 * It's impossible to specify per-cluster overrides for an application.